joejag/techblog/_posts/2018-01-28-bdd-acquisition-models.md

 Often it's testers that pick up the Cucumber tooling.

 I have empathy for testers that come to Cucumber via the tooling.
-Testing tooling can be clunky and involves tweaking CSV files.
+Testing tooling can be clunky record and playback types or involve tweaking Excel files.
 Using Gherkin to express business problems in data tables with configurable code blocks is a marked improvement.

 Working in isolation comes at a price.
 Your tests will all be expensive end to end tests.
 When tooling comes first you often find Cucumber used as a mere [DSL](https://martinfowler.com/books/dsl.html) for Selenium.